-Potentially Less Than Less Than No

-Significant Significant with Significant Impact

-Impact Mitigation Impact

-Incorporated

-nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e.
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?